sages-health/openessence/README.md

     npm start

 This will install all necessary dependencies, run a build, start the server, and launch OpenESSENCE in your web browser.

-## Installation

-After installing [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org/) (or any other virtualization platform that Vagrant supports), just run

-    vagrant up

-to get started.
+Default credentials are admin/admin.

 ## Deploying to Heroku